Fracking hell: the big story

-The Ecologist has partnered with Link TV's Earth Focus programme to contribute three of five films being broadcast as part of the channel's Fracking hell: the big picture special:
+The Ecologist has partnered with Link TV's Earth Focus programme to contribute to the channel's Fracking hell: the big picture special:

 - Fracking hell?
 The untold story A look at the risks of natural gas development in the Marcellus Shale: from toxic chemicals in drinking water to unregulated interstate dumping of potentially radioactive waste, are the health consequences worth the economic gains?
 Watch it